jokester/jokester.github.io/_posts/2017-07-03-checklist-switching-to-https.md

 rsa 4096 bits 0.009625s 0.000149s    103.9   6691.5
 ```

-That means for my small-to-medium traffic sites, SSL overhead should not exceed around 10% of CPU.
+That means for my small-to-medium traffic sites, SSL overhead is not likely to exceed around 10% of CPU.

 ## Tools